VictorLavalle/Java-Academy/Week2/Exam/Java Academy 2023 - Exam Week 2.md

 git branch a-new-branch
 ```

-This creates a new branch called "my-new-branch" that is based on the current branch you are on.
+This creates a new branch called `a-new-branch` that is based on the current branch you are on.
 To switch to the new branch and start working on it, use the command "git checkout" followed by the name of the branch:

 ```bash
 git checkout a-new-branch